Contents

 The Australian Government issued new reforms in January 2024 to tackle the influx of illegal vapes, including banning importation of all disposable vapes and a ban on the importation of all vapes without an import license and permit from the Office of Drug Control (from March 2024).

-With the introduction of the Tobacco and Vapes Bill, along with the upcoming disposable vape ban and the recently announced Vaping Products Tax, there are concerns that there are too many restrictions being proposed which could cause the illicit market to be flooded with products no longer legally allowed for sale.
+While the call for a general election had resulted in the Tobacco and Vapes Bill being abandoned, and the future of the disposable vape ban being uncertain, the reformed Government have revealed that they do plan to pursue both.
+They have started the process for both the disposable vape ban and the Tobacco and Vapes Bill to progress through Parliament.
+There are concerns that too many restrictions could cause the illicit market to be flooded with products no longer legally allowed for sale.
 Not only could these products be potentially dangerous, but the unscrupulous sellers who are willing to sell illegal products are the same ones who are willing to sell the to minors.

 What is the Government currently doing about illicit vapes?